Through Knowledge, Justice…

 For more information see my essay on Persisting vs. Desisting and my essay on the biological similarity between MTF HSTS and gay men.
 You may also be interested in my speculations on the etiological difference.

 Aren’t “homosexual” transsexuals just “conflicted” or “self-hating” homosexuals who transitioned so that they can say that they aren’t homosexual?
+Aren’t transkids just homosexuals that that were pushed into transitioning by their homophobic parents?

 Short answer: No.

 Full Answer: This is one of those myths that has persisted from the mid-20th century when being gay was far more stigmatized (even criminalized) than today.
 Today, no serious sexologist believes this.
 Transkids, both FtM and MTF are never “conflicted” about their sexuality, have never felt guilt about it, nor feared that others may perceive them as homosexual.
 In fact, many have lived as openly “lesbian” or “gay” (respectively) before transition and continue to be active in the LGBT community afterwards, though certainly not all.
-Further, transkids experience severe gender dysphoria as pre-adolescent children, BEFORE they become aware of their sexuality, which persists past their growing awareness of same natal sex attraction.
+Further, most (75%) transkids experience severe gender dysphoria as pre-adolescent children, BEFORE they become aware of their sexuality, which persists past their growing awareness of same natal sex attraction.

-I read that “homosexual” MTF transsexuals are just gay men who transition so that they can have sex with straight men, is that true?
+I also read that “homosexual” MTF transsexuals are just gay men who transition so that they can have sex with straight men, is that true?

 Short answer: No.

-Why do early transitioning transsexuals become prostitutes?
+Why do some early transitioning transsexuals become prostitutes?

 Short answer: Because they have little other viable choice.